 Sketch by Paddy Sirkett of the shower queue in winter conditions at Oflag VIIC (courtesy Sally Sirkett)

-In 1955, Paddy Sirkett married Sarah (Sally) who now lives on the Isle of Wight.
+In 1955, Paddy Sirkett married Sarah (Sally) who now lives in Newport on the Isle of Wight.
+They met while Sally was working on his farm, where he had a herd of Jersey cows.
 Their first born was christened Nevil.
+Paddy worked in various roles post war, including as an advisor for the Department of Agriculture on Tetse fly eradiation.